SHARE

 Business Incubator

-In the firstย case, the incubator asks for a stake in the company to provide their resources, whereas in the second case entrepreneurs might be asked to pay monthly fees to utilize the resources of the incubator.
+In the first case, the incubator asks for an equity stake in the company in exchange for their services.
+In the second model, entrepreneurs may pay a monthly fee to utilize the incubator’s resources.

 Have you participated in any of these startup accelerator programs before?
 Or maybe you have joined others that are not listed here?
 I would love to hear your thoughts in the comments below.